somosphi/style-guides/swift.md

 In creating function arguments, we follow the rules:
 * Above 2 arguments, break the line for each one.
-* If you have 2 arguments and pass the specified column, break the line.
+* If you have 2 arguments and pass over the specified page guide column, break the line.

 ## Views